StephanvanSchaik/gentoo-on-arm/cubieboard2/gentoo.md

 www-client/firefox notmpfs.conf
 ```

-## Setting up the hostname and network settings.
+## Configuring the network settings.

 The ethernet driver may not be loaded automatically, in that case you can
 modprobe it: